-- We started out defining four types of hypotheses - Directional difference hypotheses - 2 Undirectional difference hypotheses - 3 Directional relationship hypotheses - 4 Undirectional relationship hypotheses - We can so far only deal with (1) and (2).
-This is going to be fixed during the next statistics block starting from January 16th.
-The timeline: - Next: We will have a mock exam on January 9th. - NextNext: We will have another Reading Session on January 11. - NextNextNext: Correlation and Regression for testing relationship hypotheses from January 16th. - New Exam Date: Feburary 21th!
+We started out defining four types of hypotheses

+- 1 Directional difference hypotheses

+- 2 Undirectional difference hypotheses

+- 3 Directional relationship hypotheses

+- 4 Undirectional relationship hypotheses

+- We can so far only deal with (1) and (2).
+This is going to be fixed during the remaining lectures.
+Stay tuned!